Choosing Your Home-buying Team

 An advantage of building a relationship with a lender early is that you can arrange for a preapproved mortgage so you will know how much home you can afford.
 Without a preapproval, you risk spending time looking for a home that may be above your price range and then be disappointed when you are not approved for the full mortgage amount.
 A preapproved mortgage qualifies you for mortgage financing at an interest rate that is typically guaranteed for 120 days from the time that preapproval is granted.

 You can start getting familiar with your options by trying out online mortgage calculators, like Scotiabank’s What Can I Afford? tool.

-Make sure you discuss with the agent what exactly you’re looking for and what you are willing to pay.
-Armed with that knowledge, a licensed real estate professional will:
+Make sure you discuss with the agent exactly what you’re looking for and what you are willing to pay, or better yet, what mortgage amount has been pre-approved.

-- Inform you about the state of the housing or condo market and evaluate potential neighbourhoods.
+- Inform you of the state of the house or condo market and evaluate potential neighbourhoods.

-- Tell you when to involve other professionals, such as a lawyer and a home inspector.
+- Advise on when to involve other professionals like a lawyer and home inspector.

 - See the transaction through to a successful conclusion.

-- Do a title search on the property.
+- Perform a title search on the property.

 - Ensure there are no outstanding disputes regarding property lines.

 - Ensure there are no liens, mortgages, or taxes owing on the property.